Week One

 Day #2: Embrace Wellbeing and Belonging

-01 Learn Another way to put more “we” in our “me” is to embrace wellbeing and belonging.
+01 Learn Another way to put more “we” in what otherwise might be only thinking about “me” is to embrace wellbeing and belonging.
 “We are all wired for wellbeing.”
 So say our friends at The Full Frame Initiative (FFI).
 Wellbeing is about the wholeness of people and communities.
-According to FFI, wellbeing is the combination of needs and experiences that are necessary for us to navigate challenges and to have health and hope.
+According to FFI, wellbeing is the combination of needs and experiences that are necessary for us to successfully navigate challenges and to have health and hope.
 Wellbeing is based on five core factors that are largely socially determined: safety, stability, mastery, connectedness, and meaningful access to relevant resources.
-To learn more about these five domains of
+To

 Day #1: Embrace Community

-01 Learn One way to “shift from me to we” is to embrace community.
-But what is community, and why does it matter to our work for racial equity and social justice in food and other systems?
+01 Learn One way to “shift from me to we” is to embrace community, or what we hold in common.
+What is community, and why does it matter to our work for equity and social justice in food and other systems?
 Early on in our equity learning journey at Food Solutions New England, our Network Team read portions of john a. powell’s powerful book Racing to Justice: Transforming Our Conceptions of Self and Other to Build an Inclusive Society.
-In it he writes, “There is a need for an alternative vision, a beloved community where being connected to the other is
+In it he writes, “There is a need for an alternative vision, a beloved (emphasis added) community where

 Week One Theme: “Shifting From Me to We”